Pici1985/WindTurbine/README.md

 Update ideas:

+  - the design of the app should be improved az it`s not fully resposive
   - there could be a checkbox on each list item individually wich would on check delete the line if theres no damage to only keep the damaged ones
   - updated list data could be turned to a JSON array which contains the serial nr and the damage type and sent to the repair team